necst/voted/README.md

-# VOTED_Versal-Optimization-Toolkit-for-Education-ed-Heterogeneous-System-Development - FPGA101 Course
+# VOTED-Versal-Optimization-Toolkit-for-Education-ed-Heterogeneous-System-Development - FPGA101 Course

 ## Info & Description
 This repository contains the main infrastructure for an AIE-PL project, providing simple automation for testing your code.